heiswayi/heiswayi.nrird.com/_posts/2018/2018-05-23-create-windows-app-installer-using-inno-setup.md

 - just check and if not installed, inform the user to download and install particular .NET Framework manually, and then abort your app installer.

 You can use the [Check](http://jrsoftware.org/ishelp/topic_scriptcheck.htm) parameter to run check if particular .NET Framework is installed.

+Inno Setup [scripting](http://www.jrsoftware.org/ishelp/index.php?topic=scriptintro) is based on [Pascal](https://en.wikipedia.org/wiki/Pascal_(programming_language)) programming language which adds lots of new possibilities to customize your Setup or Uninstall at run-time.

 **Here's how to include the offline installer of .NET Framework into your app installer**